kbase/relation_engine_importers/README.md

   * Currently only handles merge edges where
     * The merged node was present in the prior load and
     * The target node is present in the current load.

+## Development

+When developing improvements to current loaders or adding new loaders to the repo, increment the [semantic version](https://semver.org/) in `relation_engine/version.py`.
+Currently only the GTDB and NCBI taxa loaders have an option to print the version - if changes are made to other loaders add the ability to print the version there as well.